ChillarAnand/Indian-Patents/ReadMe.md

 ### 1. Indian Patents

-## Crawled & grabbed all pdf files from Indian Patent Website.
-Extracted text from pdf, filtered & processed it for further usage.
+To craw all patent journal files from Indian Patent Website.
+Extracted text from pdf, filtered & processed it.